marc-thieme/frame-it/README.typ

   ]
 ]

-The following features are demonstrated in both predefined styles.
+The following features are demonstrated in all predefined styles.

 == Seamlessly hightight parts of your document
 #show: frame-style(styles.hint)